mariagimenezbustos/eurocapi/README.md

 # my-express-app

-This MVP called Eurocapi projects what a traveling-through-Europe website could look like.
+This Eurocapi MVP projects what a traveling-through-Europe website could look like.

+## Built With

+* React
+* HTML
+* CSS
+* JavaScript
+* ReactRouter
+* MySQL
+* Node.js
+* Express.js

 ## Setup